heroku/kafka-demo/README.md

 1. A data producer called `generate_data`.
 Data is simulated in this example, but this could be replaced with almost anything that produces data: a marketing website, a SaaS product, a point-of-sale device, a kiosk, internet-connected thermostat or car.
 And more than one data producer can be added.
 1. A real-time data visualizer called `viz`, which shows relative volume of different categories of data being written into Kafka.
-1. And a Kafka-to-RedShift writer called `reshift_batch`, which simply reads data from Kafka and writes it to RedShift.
+1. And a Kafka-to-Redshift writer called `reshift_batch`, which simply reads data from Kafka and writes it to Redshift.

 They all share data using [Apache Kafka on Heroku](https://www.heroku.com/kafka).

-You can optionally deploy Metabase to Heroku to query RedShift.
+You can optionally deploy Metabase to Heroku to query Redshift.
 Check out [Metabase's Heroku Deploy Button](https://elements.heroku.com/buttons/metabase/metabase).

 ## Deploy

 ### Prerequisites

-- An AWS RedShift cluster.
-Check out [this Terraform script](https://github.com/heroku-examples/terraform-heroku-peered-redshift) for an easy way to create a RedShift cluster along with a Heroku Private Space and a private peering connection between the Heroku Private Space and the RedShift's AWS VPC. *Not free!
+- An AWS Redshift cluster.
+Check out [this Terraform script](https://github.com/heroku-examples/terraform-heroku-peered-redshift) for an easy way to create a Redshift cluster along with a Heroku Private Space and a private peering connection between the Heroku Private Space and the Redshift's AWS VPC. *Not free!
 This will incur cost on AWS and Heroku.*
 - Node.js

 ### Deploy to Heroku